jashug/OSoap/bootstrap_packages/README.md

 If anything goes wrong, exit with a non-zero exit code.
 The driver program will handle deleting the directory `WORKSPACE`.

-The `install` script is run with the current working directory set to `WORKSPACE`. `install SYSROOT`: Install the package into `SYSROOT`.
-If anything goes wrong, exit with a non-zero exit code.
+The `install` script is run with the current working directory set to the package directory. `install SYSROOT WORKSPACE`: Install the package compiled in `WORKSPACE` into `SYSROOT`.
+If anything goes wrong, exit with a non-zero exit code. `SYSROOT` will be the same path as when `compile` was run to create `WORKSPACE`.

 The `dependencies` file contains one package name per line.